Archive for September, 2007

 */

 Where (Name) is the name you enter that you want to use when choosing it as your option.
 Works like a charm.
 You may have to change some of your CSS to make the new page work if you have a sidebar in your other templates, but other than that it’s pretty simple.
+If you ftp your file to the server and you don’t see the new template in the menu, then check your PHP code formatting, WordPress obviously isn’t seeing it as a template file.

-Upgrading Rotheblog to Wordpress 2.3
+Upgrading Rotheblog to WordPress 2.3

 Wow, what a crazy amount of trial and error, mostly because I forgot the “De-activate” plugins step.